 Week 4 – Deep Neural Networks

-In the last week, we learn about the key computations underlying deep learning, and use them to build and train deep neural networks, and apply it to computer vision
+In the last week, we learned about the key computations underlying deep learning, used them to build and train deep neural networks, and applied it to computer vision

 - Deep L-layer neural network

 - Matrix dimensions right

 - Forward and Backward Propagation

 - Parameters vs Hyperparameters

 There are 4 required and 1 optional assignment.
 All the assignments are in Python and are submitted through Jupyter Notebook.
 The notebooks run on Coursera servers so no setup is required on the local machines.